-Hikers use two different kinds of traction devices in winter: crampons and snowshoes.
-Crampons are used to provide traction on higher angle rock that is at least partially covered with ice and slick packed snow, while snowshoes are mainly used to provide flotation on top of loose unconsolidated snow.
-(There are many different kinds of crampons and snowshoes; see below for a detailed explanation of their differences).
+Hikers use three different kinds of traction devices in winter: microspikes, mountaineering crampons, and snowshoes.
+Microspikes and mountaineering crampons are used to provide traction on ice and packed snow while snowshoes are mainly used to provide flotation on top of loose unconsolidated snow.

-However, putting on crampons or snowshoes on prematurely can exhaust you quickly if you’re hiking on a trail or up a mountain that is going to stretch your physical limits.
-Therefore the best strategy is to only put them on when you need to and not before.
+However, putting on microspikes, mountaineering crampons, or snowshoes prematurely can exhaust you quickly if you’re hiking on a trail or up a mountain that is going to stretch your physical limits.
+The best strategy is to only put them on when you need to and not before.

 When should you put on snowshoes?